saravmajestic/express-angular-seo-zombie-seed/README.md

 ###Coming soon###

 - load combined view files instead of separate partials for each page
 - Avoid adding logs to all folders.
 Currently logs are cumulatively added for lower levels.
 If log level is 5, all logs with levels < 4 will include logs of level 5.
-So it ie getting duplicated.
+So it is getting duplicated.
 - Control loading index.html for unhandled requests.
 Since I am using `*` in `routes.js`, if any the request is not handled, `index.html` will be loaded.
 - Client side caching data using [angular-cache](http://angular-data.pseudobry.com/documentation/api/angular-cache/angular-cache)
-- samples for image upload and compressing the uploaded images, using bcrypt for password encryption, using mandrill API to send mail, newrelic implementation
+- samples for using bcrypt for password encryption, using mandrill API to send mail, newrelic implementation